 Three essential components make up each flow:

-Once the Flow Builder plugin is installed and activated, you can begin automating processes tailored to your store’s operations.
+The Flow Builder is part of the Shopware 6 core, so nothing needs to be installed.
+You can start automating processes right away tailored to your store’s operations.
 Below is a step-by-step guide to creating a basic flow.

 Q2: Can I trigger custom events in Flow Builder?